nicolai5965/Langchain-Chain-Implementation/README.md

 .
 Sentiment-Based Multi-Chain Processing: Choose a processing chain based on the sentiment of the text (positive, neutral, or negative) to provide tailored responses.

+## Features

+1. Credential Retrieval: The code provides a function to retrieve API keys from a Google Sheet, making it secure and efficient to use API keys without hardcoding them.

+2. Text Interpreter Classes:
+  .
+TextInterpreter_SingleChain: Interpret text using LangChain's single chain processing.